OIL: 99 Mbd in 2023

 conventional & non-conventional resource.
 It is inevitable

 constraint in the future.
-The first stream to peak was Regular Conventional
+The first (and only) stream to peak was Regular Conventional

 day reach the depletion point where the call on annual New Capacity

 conventional forcings (UDO & resource constraint) which would

 normally determine the onset of terminal decline.
 That said, both could

 be truncated by PEAK DEMAND if price gets out-of-control ... say by